single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 ## Loading UIs

 It is often desireable to show a loading UI when waiting for an application's code to download and execute.
-Single-spa-layout allows you to define per-application loaders that will be mounted to the DOM while the application's [loading function](/docs/configuration/#loading-function-or-application) is pending.
+Single-spa-layout allows you to define pre-application loaders that will be mounted to the DOM while the application's [loading function](/docs/configuration/#loading-function-or-application) is pending.
 It is possible to share the same loading UI for multiple applications.

 A loading UI is defined as either an HTML string or as a [parcel config object](/docs/parcels-overview/#parcel-configuration).
 HTML strings are best for static, non-interactive loaders, whereas parcels are best when you want to use a framework (Vue, React, Angular, etc) to dynamically render the loader.